 A well-equipped wood shop is accessible next door in the Fine Arts Building, which also houses the Sculpture, Metal, Printmaking, and Ceramics programs.

 Additional digital and computer resources are located with Photography and Graphic Design in the Old Library.
 Students have access to other studio areas via elective coursework, and interdisciplinary activity is encouraged by all programs.

-Smiley Art Building is central to campus, with the library and Lecture Center on one side and the Student Union and Administration Building on the other.
-Exhibition space is available in the first floor Student Art Gallery; the Samuel Dorsky Museum of Art is adjacent.
+The Samuel Dorsky Museum of Art is adjacent to the Smiley Art Building, which is centrally located on campus, with the Sojourner Truth Library and Lecture Center on one side and the Student Union and Administration Building on the other.